kbonna/python_course_ncu/final_projects/final_projects_2021_22.md

 # General rules & guidelines

 1. Don't ask other people to write code for you.
 If you won't be able to answer basic questions about your code you will automatically get zero points for the project and fail to pass the class.
 2. You should not use any external Python library without prior permission (standard library is allowed).
 You can ask for permission to use libraries that will help you visualize the problem or make the interaction between the user and program more "professional" (e.g. creating GUI).
-However, this is not reqire.
+However, this is not reqired.
 3. Be sure that the program works, and won't "crash" when a user provide unexpected input.
 As a rule of thumb, all user inputs (e.g. game moves, commands) should be validated before further processing.
 If the validation fails, user should be prompted again or at least informed what went wrong.
 4. Try to break down your code into smaller, reusable functions that are easy to test and understand.
 Try to document your functions using [documentation strings](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html).
 5. Focus on completing each milestone separately and then try to merge them together into single working program.